SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-design-engine-basics.markdown

 >
 > It covers the setup of a sprite (an image with certain properties and placements within the game world) and stores the sprites animations.
 >
-> It also features the iClonable interface, which enables good memory management for copying objects (such as the sprite class) and inbuilt functionality for proper creation and destruction of individual instances.&nbsp; Handy if you want lots of the same graphics handled on the screen.
+> It also features the iClonable interface, which enables good memory management for copying objects (such as the sprite class) and inbuilt functionality for proper creation and destruction of individual instances.
+Handy if you want lots of the same graphics handled on the screen.
 >
 > The Sprite class also handles how collision is handled between two different sprites on the screen.
 >